-The latest reports by Rightmove claim the towns in East and West Midlands host the quickest selling cities where the properties in Worcestershire can be sold in 45 days, on an average.
-As per the research, Runcorn has the fastest moving properties in the UK.
+The latest reports by Rightmove claim the towns in East and West Midlands host the quickest selling cities where the property in Worcestershire can be sold in 45 days, on an average.
+As per the research, Runcorn has the fastest moving property in the UK.
 Highest improvement in the fast moving property rate was found in the North West towns - Lancaster, Burnley, Widnes, Morecambe and Oldham, where it takes, on an average, 14 days to sell homes.

 Occupancy Rate and Shortage

 Amidst shortage, analysts believe there is sufficient supply of secondary homes for the growing demand.
 There are a number of under-occupied and vacant homes, which can be used to meet future housing demand.
 The estimates show the demand is set to increase by 2 million to 30.7 million, in the decade 2020 to 2030, where 35 percent homes are occupied by older people and 61 percent by a single owner.
 Stronger and appropriate policies can help to regulate the needs for accessible resources.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).